So You’ve Been Fired in Ontario, Now What?achkarlaw-admin

 The Full and Final Release

-Employers will often provide an employee with a full and final release upon the dismissal of their employment.
+Employers will often provide an employee with a full and final release upon the dismissal of their employment, in other words.
 A full and final release serves as an agreement not to bring a claim or any other form of legal action against the employer related to the employee’s employment.

 While employees cannot be forced to sign a full and final release, as the signature must be provided voluntarily and not under duress, employers may sometimes provide extra compensation on top of any dismissal entitlements in exchange for the employee signing.

-Upon being dismissed from employment, it is useful to gather any documents that may be helpful in the event the employee later decides to bring a wrongful dismissal claim or human rights application against the employer.
+Upon being fired in Ontario, it is useful to gather any documents that may be helpful in the event the employee later decides to bring a wrongful dismissal claim or human rights application against the employer.
 Having documentary evidence makes it easier to prove any allegations rather than relying on subjective credibility.

-If you are an employee whose employment has been dismissed , or an employer that has terminated an employee, and want to know more about your rights and options, our team of experienced legal professionals at Achkar Law can help.
-Contact us by phone toll-free at 1 (800) 771-7882 or email us at firstname.lastname@example.org and we would be happy to assist.
+If you are an employee whose employment has been fired, terminated or dismissed, or an employer that has terminated an employee, and want to know more about your rights and options, our team of experienced workplace lawyers at Achkar Law can help.
+Contact us by phone toll-free at 1 (800) 771-7882 or email us at [email protected] and we would be happy to assist.